Respond • Recover • Protect

 If money was sent or a charge posted

-Ask to freeze the account/card and open a fraud dispute.
+Ask to freeze the account/card and open a fraud dispute immediately.

-Transaction ID, date/time, screenshots, messages, URLs, phone numbers.
+Keep screenshots, transaction IDs, messages, URLs, and phone numbers.

-Tip: If you can’t call right now, use your bank’s official app/website and look for “Report fraud” or “Dispute a charge.”
+Tip: If you cannot call immediately, use your bank or card provider’s official app or website and look for “Report fraud,” “Dispute charge,” or similar options.

-In the U.S., banks and card providers often have to investigate fraud — but your protections depend on how quickly you report it.
+Banks, card issuers, and platforms often have fraud processes in place, but your protections can depend heavily on how quickly you report the problem.

 Transaction details